From Orlando to Clearwater: 5 Best Ways to Get There

 5. From Orlando to Clearwater by Plane

 Flying is the most expensive way to get from Orlando to Clearwater.
-First, you'll have to book a flight with a company like American Airlines, Spirit Airlines, Jet Blue, or Delta.
+First, you'll have to book a flight with a company like American Airlines, Spirit Airlines, or Delta.
 Their flights leave from Orlando International Airport and arrive at Tampa International Airport eventually.
 We say eventually because most of these flights involve stopovers in a multitude of places, increasing your flying time to anywhere from two and a half hours to more than 10 hours.

 Once you arrive at Tampa International Airport, you'll have to hail a cab, rent a car, or hop on a bus.
 Regardless of which method you choose, you're looking at an additional 40 minutes to well over an hour before you arrive in Clearwater.
+The only good news is that Orlando International Airport lies a mere 22 miles from downtown Orlando, which is less than a 25-minute drive.
+That means you won't have far to go at the beginning of your journey.